txt/mase/src/doc/READING.md

 ### Part3: Track advances.

-+ Week7,8,9: Explore context, forwards
++ Seven,Eight,Nine: Explore context, forwards
-      + Find three papers that cite the week1 paper
+      + Find three papers that cite the One paper
           + That date 2012 to 2015
 	      + That are _highly cited_ (Note that recent papers have less cites than older papers)..
-      + Walk them forwards in time, one per week, _summarizing some of their parts_
+      + Walk them forwards in time,  _summarizing some of their parts_

 ### Part4 (one big essay)